Our bottom line

 - Bonus Nectar points – Like with other Sainsbury’s credit cards, users can benefit from bonus Nectar points when they take out and use this card.
 You can earn 750 bonus points when you spend £35 or more on Sainsbury’s shopping in the first two months, up to ten times.
 Additionally, you can earn two Nectar points for every £1 spent on Sainsbury’s shopping and fuel, and 1 Nectar point for every £5 spent elsewhere.
 This is all great if you are already a Sainsbury’s shopper, less so if you shop in another supermarket.

 - Other benefits – The card offers the unusual feature of the ability to transfer money to your current account at the standard cash interest rate (with a 4% fee or a minimum of £4), on application.
-This means, if you are happy to pay the fee, you could use some of your credit limit to supplement your cash flow.
+This means, if you are happy to pay the fee, you could use some of your credit limits to supplement your cash flow.

 - Worth knowing – This offer is only available to new Sainsbury’s customers.
 Additionally, you must make your minimum payments and stay within your credit limit in order to keep your promotional rate.